-Neglect is a pattern of behaviour that occurs over a period of time and results in impaired functioning/development.
-It is a failure to provide for a mokopuna's basic needs.
+Neglect is a pattern of behaviour that occurs over a period of time and results in impaired functioning/development of a child or young person.
+It is the failure to provide for a child's basic needs.
+Neglect may include the following.